Inca's Balsa Log Raft

 The favour of twining and braiding versus freeflowing fibres is known by each long haired man or woman since the viking-era, setting up their hairstyle and sometimes their beard.
 But very few are twisting their hair by 3 strands as a rope on a ropewalk, because that needs more than two hands.
 They braided their hair.

 The introduction of the ropewalk gave an advantage in ropemaking - longer ropes, quicker and better process - the same the textile workers experienced, when they turned their craft from needelbinding to knitting now using more sticks (and no needle) and long continous yarns.

 Ropes from inca-constructions:

 No old-timer-raft re-constructor has in newer time spent much effort to understand and face the rope dilemma, and they use happily whatever, as Hemp, Manila or Sisal from China - but strange to say, not Henequen as is named by the old Spaniards.
-We could provocatively ask new raft-builders: Why import stranded sisal ropes from China, if neither Sisal nor strand was original in South America?
+We could provocatively ask new raft-builders: Why import twisted sisal ropes from China, if neither Sisal nor twist of 3-strands was original in South America?

 The South Americans didn't use ropes neither of Sisal (Agave Sisalana) nor of Henequen (Agave Fourcroydes) even if the first chroniclers say so.
 Henequen was natural from Yucatan and therefor known by the Spaniards coming down from the conquest in North, and of that reason they identified the ropes on the balsa rafts as Henequén.
 Later on after the arrival of the Spaniards the fiber Henequen generally was replaced by Sisal.
 Because of this Spanish bewilderment and misunderstanding every experimental adventurer or scholars reading the old Spanish accounts is today talking only Sisal.